-Diana Shipping Inc. - A Seaworthy Vessel For The Coronavirus Pandemic
+Diana Shipping Inc.: A Seaworthy Vessel For The Coronavirus Pandemic

 There may be discrepancies between the carrying book value of the company's fleet and the current market value of comparable vessels.
 To account for this discrepancy, the company values its fleet on an ongoing basis and tests for impairments.
 If non-impaired value is found to be less than book value, the company writes off the difference as a non-cash loss.

 The reverse is however not true.
-If charter rates boom, and fleet values swell, the accounting principle of conservatism does not allow the company to recognize non-cash gains or reverse prior period non-cash losses.
+If charter rates boom and fleet values swell, the accounting principle of conservatism does not allow the company to recognize non-cash gains or reverse prior period non-cash losses.

 We are in the middle of a coronavirus pandemic.
-It can be assumed that given the prevailing uncertainty, the company’s book carrying values may not reflect current fair market value.
+It can be assumed that given the prevailing uncertainty, the company's book carrying values may not reflect current fair market value.
 The pandemic has however disrupted the market for ships just as it has disrupted the real estate market in most countries of the world or many other illiquid markets.
-So there may be few reliable reference points.
+So, there may be few reliable reference points.

-A fellow Seekingalpha contributor has nonetheless attempted to calculate the current market value of the company’s fleet.
+A fellow Seeking Alpha contributor has nonetheless attempted to calculate the current market value of the company's fleet.
 According to those calculations, the market value of the vessels is approximately $694 million.

 Investors purchasing common stock at current prices are acquiring an interest in that fleet at a small fraction of that value.